 Ireland's marine environment is a shared heritage requiring protection for current and future generations.
-The hasty approval of this inadequately assessed development would set a dangerous precedent for coastal zone management nationwide.
-I respectfully urge the Appeals Board to revoke this licence and require comprehensive assessment before any aquaculture development proceeds in this environmentally sensitive location.
+The hasty approval of this inadequately assessed development, albeit in the latter part of April 2024, but not made public until 1 year later - See Para 7 above, would set a dangerous precedent for coastal zone management nationwide. we respectfully urge the Appeals Board to revoke this licence and require comprehensive assessment before any aquaculture development proceeds in this environmentally sensitive location.